Types Of Chisels and Their Uses

 Benefits:

-- Strong blade prevents bending or snapping under pressure.
+- Thick blade prevents bending under heavy force

 Long-lasting durability even with daily professional use.